 Any information about the museum that you come across is sure to feature one word: "Guernica."
 The painting in question is the undisputed jewel of the Reina Sofia's collection.
 Standing 11 feet tall and 25 feet wide, this breathtaking Pablo Picasso masterpiece takes up an entire wall.

-"Guernica" comes from grim origins: it depicts the bombing of the eponymous Basque village by Nazi forces during the Spanish Civil War under the orders of dictator Francisco Franco.
+"Guernica" comes from grim origins: it depicts the bombing of the eponymous Basque village by Nazi forces during the Spanish Civil War (there is also a Spanish Civil War museum in Cartagena) under the orders of dictator Francisco Franco.
 Today, millions of people from all corners of the world come to pay homage to one of the darkest days in Spain's history by marveling at the work created to memorialize it.

 "Guernica" forms the centerpiece of the Reina Sofia's Picasso rooms, divided into pre- and post-Spanish Civil War periods, but the art legend is hardly the only 20th century Spanish painter given ample attention at the museum.
 The Reina Sofia also boasts an incredible collection of works by Salvador Dalí (including "Landscapes at Cadaqués," "The Great Masturbator," and "Figure at the Window") and Joan Miró (don't miss "Portrait II" or "House With Palm Tree").